 Before it can sicken people, the new coronavirus must first sneak into their cells.
 But not any cell will do.
 The virus can enter only those with a certain combination of molecules on their surfaces.

 With information from more than 4 million human cells from people of many different ages, the scientists identified places the virus, called SARS-CoV-2, may invade the body.
 Their findings suggest that the virus may be able to enter more kinds of cells than previously thought.
 The work also offers hints about two central SARS-CoV-2 questions: How the virus can harm so many different organs and why some people are more vulnerable to infection.
-The team posted a preliminary analysis on bioRxiv on April 20, 2020.
+The team posted a preliminary analysis on bioRxiv on April 20, 2020external link, opens in a new tab.

 A massive collaboration of nearly 200 scientists made this effort possible, says Aviv Regev, one of the collaborators and a Howard Hughes Medical Institute Investigator at the Massachusetts Institute of Technology.
 “By rallying together and sharing data collected for other purposes, we could draw conclusions we could not have gotten any other way,” she says.
 “This happened because of SARS-CoV-2.
 And the Human Cell Atlas network helped us pivot quickly.
 Science normally doesn’t work like this.”